Quick link: Management (click back to lead page in this section)

 When diagnosed with CKD, some people need to drink large amounts of fluid while others may need to limit fluid intake.
 Your suggested fluid intake will depend on your urine output, fluid build-up and blood pressure.
 Fluids are any foods that are liquid at room temperature including ice cream, yoghurt and ice cubes.
 Fluid is also contained in food like cooked pasta and rice, salad ingredients, soup and watermelon.

 There are times when managing a renal diet can be difficult.
-If you would like to ask further questions, or order our resources, contact our Kidney Health Information Service.
-You may email queries to firstname.lastname@example.org
+If you would like to ask further questions or order resources, contact our Kidney Health Information Service, or email email@example.com

 Alternatively your kidney specialist or GP may refer you to a renal dietitian for individual advice and support.
 A renal dietitian can design a specific diet for your needs.
-Contact Dietitians Association of Australia to find a renal dietician, or call 1800 812 942.
+Contact Dietitians Association of Australia or call 1800 812 942.

 Links to KHA Resources and valuable reviewed external information

 iKidneyDiet - iTunes app Highly recommended app for iTunes and Android phones

 Refer to this at any time - gives instant levels for the 3 Ps - Potassium, Phosphorous, Protein - useful when watching your food intake for a renal diet.
 Some USA products are noted.

-Kidney Friendly - Recipe Delights for those living with kidney failure
+Kidney Friendly - for a variety of recipe delights for those living with kidney failure

-For Health Professionals - or the 'expert educated patient'
+For Health Professionals - or 'expert educated patient'